What is our primary use case?

 Planisware 6 is now capable of supporting Android tablets.
 This allows convenient access while on the road to Key Performance Indicators (KPIs) on projects along with data editing.

 Version 6 also has fairly extensive documents management to centralize communications among project users and stakeholders.
-Because the documents are included in each Planisware enviornment/configuration, messaging and documents associated with projects are easier to access that being spread through normal corporate email.
+Because the documents are included in each Planisware environment/configuration, messaging and documents associated with projects are easier to access that being spread through normal corporate email.
 Planisware stores project related documents and messages in a single database.
 Snapshots (backups) at a given point in time are easy to make and restore to alternate environments, even on an automated nightly basis.

 Program and project roadmaps integrate well with PowerPoint.
 Slide elements are editable and dynamically linked (if so specified) to detail projects.
 Capability to drill down into project specifics is built-in to Planisware V6.